0XMohomiester/0XMohomiester.github.io/_posts/2024-06-16-CEREAL-LOGGER.md

 - At this point, we can identify another vulnerability: `insecure deserialization` because the script decode tha first part of the cookie before dot and then unserialize it directly using `unserialize()` function.

-### Chaning of bugs
+## Chaning of bugs

 1) Exoloiting type juggling vulnerability to bypass the if condition.

-2) Build a class with same name and properties (Attributes or Variables) and use serialize the created object from this class.
+2) Build a class with same name and properties (Attributes or Variables).

-3) Injecting SQL payload in `new_data` attribute in before serializing object and then encode it to base64 encoded data.
+3) Injecting SQL payload in `new_data` attribute before serializing object and then encode it to base64 encoded data.

-### Manuel Exploiting.
+## Manuel Exploiting.